xni/vim-beautifiers/README.md

 VIM Beautifiers
 ===============

-It is extremely simple pluging that works as a replacement to online beatutifying tools I'm using quite ofter to structure contents of the log files.
+It is an extremely simple pluging that works as a replacement to online beatutifying tools I'm using quite ofter to structure contents of the log files.